oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

      |           +--rw code?             uint8
      |           +--rw rest-of-header?   binary
 ~~~
-{: #example_sets title="Examples of Defined Sets."}
+{: #example_sets title="Examples of Defined Sets"}

-Aliases may also be considered to managed resources that are identified by a combination of various parameters as shown in the candidate tree in {{example_alias}}.
+Aliases may also be considered to manage resources that are identified by a combination of various parameters as shown in the candidate tree in {{example_alias}}.
 Note that some aliases can be provided by decomposing them into separate sets.

 ~~~